 DHS partners with counties, tribes, providers, consumer groups, advocacy organizations and other partners in human services to address Minnesotans' needs.

-Learning communities, sometime referred to as communities of practice, are groups of people who share a passion on a particular issue or topic that they know how to do and who work together to learn how to do it better.
+Sometime referred to as communities of practice, learning communities are groups of people who share a passion for a particular topic and work together to learn how to do it better.

-The Minnesota Employment Learning Community is a group of people working to improve employment outcomes for people with disabilities.
+The Minnesota Employment Learning Community, started in September 2014, is a group of people working to improve employment outcomes for people with disabilities.
 These outcomes include earning at least minimum wage and working in a job alongside people without disabilities.

 We talk about this as “integrated, competitive employment”.
 During the course of this work, the Minnesota Employment Learning Community will:

-Participants will be individuals with disabilities and family members, or from organizations that support integrated, competitive employment outcomes for people with disabilities.
-Typical participants for this learning community will be:
+Participants include people with disabilities, family members as well as people from organizations that support integrated, competitive employment outcomes for people with disabilities.
+Participants for this learning community may include:

-If you are interested in becoming a member of the Employment Learning Community and work together to achieve employment for people with disabilities, please complete the Statement of Interest Form.
+If you are interested in becoming a member of the Employment Learning Community, please complete the Statement of Interest Form.
 The form includes instructions how to submit (mail or fax) the application.
-Applications are due no later than Wednesday, July 16, 2014.
+As terms of current members open up, additional applications will be considered.

 Support to prepare for and attend meetings is available to you if you are selected to participate in this group.